Valencia-oh/PKMN-Jade/README.md

 - Fairy Type
 - EXP ALL
 - Link Cable
-- Expanded Gym teams to feature new pokemon for Falkner, Bugsy, Morty, and Pryce (with Whitney also getting a snubbull)
+- Expanded Gym teams
-- A surprise near Ecruteak City
+- Level Scaling

-Note: All Evolution Stones (Dusk, Fire, Thunder, Water, Leaf, Moon, Sun, Shiny) and the Apples for Applin are sold in the Goldenrod Department Store,
+Note: All Evolution Stones (Dusk, Fire, Thunder, Water, Leaf, Moon, Sun, Shiny) and the Apples for Applin are sold in the Goldenrod Department Store

 ## Planned Features